Normative Control in Organisations

 Some employees adapt consciously; some unconsciously to the impacts of normative control.
-Those who possess a degree of critical thinking may prefer to display acceptance on the surface while remaining deeply detached and disconnected from the ideology – a way, perhaps, to preserve the self.
-Careful observation may reveal this if trust, respect and psychological safety are established between members, either internal or external parties, who are privy to the deepest insights and personal experiences of the employee.
+Those who possess a degree of critical thinking may prefer to display acceptance on the surface while remaining deeply detached and disconnected from the ideology, or the managed culture – a way, perhaps, to preserve the self.
+Careful observation may reveal this detachment if trust, respect and psychological safety are established between organisational members, either internal or external parties, who are privy to the deepest insights and personal experiences of the employee.

-This article is for those who are unaware of how normative control impacts the self.
-The greatest concern of all is that it may suppress independent thought and, more problematically, freedom of expression.
-Expression of thought, be that thought right or wrong, provides an opportunity for reflection and insight and the aggregation of such experience builds positive momentum for the employee’s introspective journey and therefore, one would hope, furthering the development of critical thinking skills.
+How does normative control impact the self?
+One of my greatest concerns, is that normative control may suppress independent critical thinking and, more problematically, freedom of expression.
+Expression of thought, provides an opportunity for reflection and the generation of critical insight.
+The aggregation of such experience builds positive momentum for the employee’s introspective journey and therefore, one would hope, furthering the development of critical thinking skills.

-Exercising independent thinking can be difficult under conscious or unconscious normative control; however, some find it easier than others.
-While we are geared to learn from our broader environments and interpersonal experiences, critically analysing the ideologies of the cultures of which we work must have a point of origin - typically, how normative control is impacting the self.
-Usually, when awareness has shifted, and our focus is on such phenomena, it can be associated with a feeling that the ideology does not sit or fit well with respect to the self, may emerge.
+While we are geared to learn from our broader environments and interpersonal experiences, critically analysing the ideologies of 'managed cultures' of which we work must have a central point of intra-personal concern - how is normative control impacting the self - our subjective experience?
+If and when conscious awareness shifts, and our focus is on such phenomena, an association, a feeling that the ideology or the 'managed culture' does not sit or fit well with respect to the self, may emerge.
 The opposite also holds true.
-An awareness of one’s role within the managed culture, either as an agent or object of normative control can result in an enlightening experience or the realisation of a painful truth.
-Thinking, then, through the intricacies of moment-to-moment business life is rendered more valuable when normative control is acknowledged and consciously experienced by the self in order to best utilise normative control to one's advantage in the workplace and not the other way around.
+An awareness of one’s role within the managed culture, either as an agent or object of normative control can result in an enlightening experience or perhaps the realisation of a painful truth.
+Critically thinking, then, through the intricacies of moment-to-moment business life could be rendered valuable when normative control is acknowledged and consciously experienced by the self in order to best utilise normative control to one's advantage in the workplace and not the other way around.